elotroalex/chiens/_texts/translation.md

 - {:.i2} The idiomless river tires of the maneuvers of ash;
 - the cape and the filings
-- the birds and days
+- the birds and the days
 - turn with a doorknob's creak;
 - fantastic animals on the infantile horizon
 - brain grazers